 Source: Council on Foreign Relations

-- Concerns about personal freedoms: Another barrier which can prevent widespread mask use is that people believe it is their right to choose whether they wear a face mask.
+Concerns about personal freedoms: Another barrier which can prevent widespread mask use is that people believe it is their right to choose whether they wear a face mask.
 Some of those who oppose wearing masks refer to themselves as “anti-maskers” and have protested against the mask guidance.
 The subject of wearing masks and whether they violate an individual’s personal freedom has also become an increasingly political issue, especially in the United States.
 While it can be challenging to convince people to wear masks, it is helpful to emphasise that by wearing a mask, they are protecting those who are around them, especially vulnerable populations.
 Adding a personal element to the message that wearing a mask is important can be achieved by highlighting that members of their community are at risk of contracting coronavirus.
 This type of messaging relies on people acting out of empathy rather than personal interest.
+A study on motivation for mask use showed that people who wear masks because they are concerned for the safety of their community are viewed as competent and possessing strong character.
 Since some people refuse to wear masks because they feel that their freedom of choice is being taken away from them, it is worth considering how to give them back some of their ability to make personal choices, and that can be in the form of selecting from different options of appropriate face masks.
 In settings where people may not be motivated to wear masks for the benefit of others, it may be worth highlighting the evidence that face masks can protect their wearers from inhaling respiratory droplets of infected individuals.
-Both the social and personal motivations of your population should be assessed through formative research and then appropriately emphasised to have the greatest effect on mask wearing behaviour.
+Both the social and personal motivations of your population should be assessed through formative research and then appropriately emphasised to have the greatest effect on mask-wearing behaviour.

 Want to learn more about promoting mask use through behaviour change?

 Reviewed by: Peter Winch, Ben Tidwell, Penninah Mathenge, Jacqueline Knee